 So frustrated was Srichaphan at dropping serve in the penultimate game that he bounced his racket, cracked the frame and received a code violation warning.
 He also sat arguing with the umpire at the change-over.
 Even the sporting Srichaphan errs occasionally.

-Go Rogi!!
-If he dosent ATLEAST make the final i will be pisse-d.
+Go Rogi!! :banana: If he dosent ATLEAST make the final i will be pisse-d.
 I hope that Nadal and Lopez meet in the other semis.
 They could potientally be dangerous for Roger in the final

 Thanks T_D for the article.
 Yeah, I was saying on the other forum how weird that in a matter of only a month Rogi and Pavel will have faced each other three times.
 Hopefully three times won't be a charm for Andrei.